0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 ```BASH
 cargo partisia-contract abi --use https://gitlab.com/api/v4/projects/35039227/packages/maven/com/partisiablockchain/language/abi-client/3.25.0/abi-client-3.25.0-jar-with-dependencies.jar codegen --ts <path to .abi file> <output TS file>
 ```
+2. ETH Withdrawal contract burns n ETH twins minus the fee to pay the oracle nodes
+3. Each of the nodes in the ETH Withdrawal oracle confirming the ETH twins have been burned, then they generate the signatures necessary for a release from the ETH contract, (the signatures are available in the state of [ETH Withdraw](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=state))
-2. Wait until withdrawal have received at least two out of three signatures (this takes from zero to a few minutes, depending on activity level of the bridge)
+4. The account owner retrieve the nonce, signatures and bitmask from the [state](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146?tab=state)) waits until withdrawal have received at least two out of three signatures (this takes from zero to a few minutes, depending on activity level of the bridge)
-3. Invoke the contract action _withdraw_ on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract), the action take an account address and the transferred amount:
+5. Invoke the contract action _withdraw_ on the [small oracle contract on Ethereum](https://etherscan.io/address/0xf393d008077c97f2632fa04a910969ac58f88e3c#writeProxyContract), the action take an account address and the transferred amount:
 ```SOL
 withdraw(uint64 withdrawNonce,
    address destination,